Ferry Terminal Project:

 The study focused on five key questions to determine feasibility of ferry service in Redwood City: ridership demand, infrastructure requirements, financial capacity, public benefit and the project’s consistency with existing plans.
 The study found that Redwood City ferry service met all five feasibility tests

 The Board of Port Commissioners and WETA Board of Directors accepted the study in November 2020.
-The Redwood City Council accepted the study early in January 2021 and the San Mateo County Transportation Authority accepted it in March of 2021.
-The agencies will now develop a business plan, as required by the San Mateo Transportation Authority.
-The business plan is a crucial next step expected to be completed in the first half of 2021.
+The Redwood City Council accepted the study in January 2021 and the San Mateo County Transportation Authority accepted it in March 2021.
+The agencies will now develop a business plan, as required by the San Mateo County Transportation Authority.
+The business plan is a crucial next step expected to be completed by December 2021.

 You can read the full feasibility study and find additional information on the proposed project on the City of Redwood City’s website.